Artistic Team & Staff

 Artistic Team

-Keith Lee, Artist Laureate, Director of Diversity & Inclusion, and Resident Choreographer
+Keith Lee, Director of Diversity & Inclusion, and Resident Choreographer

 Caitlin Lennon, Artistic Associate & Director of Repertoire